nicholaspsmith/unimported/README.md

 ### Show Config

-Show the runtime config and then exists without running.
+Show the runtime config and then exits without running.
 The config displayed is a working copy created by merging arguments, your config file, and the applied preset.

 ```shell
 npx unimported --show-config